safesoftware/FMETraining/ServerAuthoring3SelfServe/Exercise3.md

 </table>

+The MIME type setting doesn't apply for a Data Download service, but we'll set it anyway.
+It can't hurt.
 Your workspace will now look like this:

 ![](./Images/Img3.45.Ex3.NewGenericWriter.png)